 important than others.
 Yet, if you look at the XML output, the stated BENEFIT of each index will likely be represented as the same for all of the indexes.

 If the BENEFIT values are different, they're usually inaccurate.
 This leads us to another DBI innovation --- Advanced Index Benefit Analysis which

 actually determines the accurate value of each recommended index through processes of Index Addition and Subtraction.

 Index Addition answers the question "How much value, or what percentage of savings, is obtained if this index, and only this index, is created?"
 Index

 Subtraction presumes that some indexes might be working together in a team effort, so Index Subtraction answers the question "How much value is lost by

 creating all of the recommended indexes except this one?"
 Index Addition and Subtraction tell you instantly which indexes are the most important to the

 solution set while helping you avoid the creation of those that offer minimal value --- no more guessing!
-Scott Hayes presented about this Advanced Index
+DBI presented about this Advanced Index

 Benefit Analysis at IDUG in 2015 during tech sessions "Sage Advice Part 2: Advanced Index Benefit Analysis."
 If you missed this presentation and would